Vietnam.vn - Nền tảng quảng bá Việt Nam

 New Zealand will increase investment and defense spending in the coming time.
 (Source: Gulf Times)

-New Zealand Prime Minister Chris Hipkins' ruling Labor government will release its first National Security Strategy, and a 10-month review of the country's security spending.
+New Zealand Prime Minister Chris Hipkins' ruling Labor government will release its first National Security Strategy, and a 10-month review to examine spending on the country's security.

 In July, Prime Minister Hipkins said the strategy report would outline where the government needed to focus, while also addressing emerging issues such as disinformation and economic security, as well as supporting the Pacific region's resilience and strengthening ties in the Indo-Pacific.